Misosooup/weather/README.md

 * HTTPS is not required for this project.
 * All unit types are in metric
 * Hardcoded cities
+* I have hardcoded the api in the codebase.
+I know this is not correct and should be provided via SSM or .env file, or generated when we build the codebase.

 To start
 -